Find out what Project FeederWatch is, its history, and more

 Thanks to a generous gift from the family of FeederWatch participant John Waud, in honor of his late wife Doris Waud, 50 schools a year will be able to participate in Project FeederWatch without a participation fee.
 Doris, a long-time public school teacher, was actively involved in the creation of Classroom FeederWatch at the Cornell Lab.
 That project has since evolved into BirdSleuth and now K-12 Education.
 Doris lost her battle with cancer and her family wanted to honor her with a gift that would allow schools to participate in the project Doris loved and helped bring into so many classrooms.

-Applications for the 2020-2021 season are now closed.
-If you are a teacher and would like to apply, please check back here next spring.
+Applications for the 2021-2022 season are now open.
 To apply, you need only provide your contact information and a few details about how you intend to use FeederWatch in your classroom.
+If you are a teacher and would like to apply, please fill out this form.
+Applications close at midnight on Friday, June 25, 2021.
 We will select 50 schools every year to participate for free, and we will post stories on the FeederWatch blog from those schools to give other teachers ideas about how to put FeederWatch to use in the classroom.
 We hope you enjoy this opportunity and we look forward to hearing about your students’ FeederWatch experiences.

 Many teachers at a variety of grade levels have incorporated Project FeederWatch into their classrooms.
 Here are some of their stories…